-I have mentioned that I faved the skins of all the creatures that I killed, I mean four-footed ones; and I had hung them up ftretched out with sticks in the fun; by which means fome of them were fo dry and hard, that they were fit for little; but others, it feems, were very ufeful.
-The first thing I made of these was a great cap for my head, with the hair on the outfide to shoot off the rain; and this I performed so well, that after this I made a fuit of clothes wholly of those skins; that is to say, a waistcoat and breeches open at the knees, and both loofe; for they were rather wanted to keep me cool, than to keep me warm.
-I must not omit to acknowledge, that they were wretchedly made; for if I was a bad carpenter, I was a worfe taylor: however, they were fuch as I made a very good shift with; and when I was abroad, if it happened to rain, the hair of the waistcoat and cap being outmost, I was kept very dry.
+I have mentioned, that I saved the skins of all the creatures that I killed, I mean four-footed ones, and I had hung them up stretched out with sticks in the sun, by which means some of them were so dry and hard that they were fit for little, but others it seems were very useful.
+The first thing I made of these was a great cap for my head, with the hair on the outside, to shoot off the rain; and this I performed so well, that after this I made me a suit of clothes wholly of these skins, that is to say, a waist-coat, and breeches open at the knees, and both loose, for they were rather wanting to keep me cool than to keep me warm.
+I must not omit to acknowledge that they were wretchedly made; for if I was a bad carpenter, I was a worse tailor.
+However, they were such as I made very good shift with, and when I was abroad, if it happened to rain, the hair of my waistcoat and cap being outermost, I was kept very dry.

-After this I spent a deal of time and pains to make me an umbrella: I was indeed in great want of one, and had a great mind to make one: I had seen them made in the Brasils, where they are very useful in the great heats which are there; and I felt the heats every jot as great here, and greater too, being nearer the equinox; besides, as I was obliged to be much abroad, it was a most useful thing to me, as well for the rains as the heats.
-I took a world of pains at it, and was a great while before I could make any thing likely to hold; nay, after I thought

-I had hit the way, I spoiled two or three before I made one to my mind; but at last I made one that answered indifferently well; the main dissiculty I found was to make it to let down.
-I could make it to spread; but if it did not let down too, and draw in, it would not be portable for me any way, but just over my head, which would not do: However, at last, as I said, I made one to answer; I covered it with skins, the hair upwards, so that it cast off the rain like a penthouse, and kept off the fun so effectually, that I could walk out in the hottest of the weather, with greater advantage than I could before in the coolest; and when I had no need of it, I could close it, and carry it under my arm.
+After this I spent a great deal of time and pains to make me an umbrella; I was indeed in great want of one, and had a great mind to make one: I had seen them made in the Brasils, where they are very useful in the great heats which are there, and I felt the heats every jot as great here, and greater too, being nearer the equinox; besides, as I was obliged to be much abroad, it was a most useful thing to me, as well for the rains as the heats.
+I took a world of pains at it, and was a great while before I could make any thing likely to hold; nay, after I thought I had hit the way, I spoiled two or three before I made one to my mind, but at last I made one that answered indifferently well; the main difficulty I found was to make it to let down.
+I could make it to spread, but if it did not let down too, and draw in, it was not portable for me any way but just over my head, which would not do.
+However, at last, as I said, I made one to answer, and covered it with skins, the hair upwards, so that it cast off the rain like a pent-house, and kept off the sun so effectually, that I could walk out in the hottest of the weather with greater advantage than I could before in the coolest, and when I had no need of it, could close it, and carry it under my arm.

-Thus I lived mighty comfortably, my mind being entirely composed by resigning to the will of God, and throwing myself wholly upon the disposal of his providence: this made my life better than sociable; for when I began to regret the want of conversation, I would ask myself, whether thus conversing mutually with my own thoughts, and, as I hope, I may say, with even my Maker, by ejaculations and petitions, was not better than the utmost enjoyment of human society in the world?
+Thus I lived mighty comfortably, my mind being entirely composed by resigning to the will of God, and throwing myself wholly upon the disposal of his providence.
+This made my life better than sociable, for when I began to regret the want of conversation, I would ask myself, whether thus conversing mutually with my own thoughts, and, as I hope I may say, with even God himself, by ejaculations, was not better than the utmost enjoyment of human society in the world?